MirceaMacarie/Test_Cases/README.md

 **Steps to reproduce:**
 1. Go to site https://login.wordpress.org/
-2. Add incorrect user/pass
+2. Add incorrect username / password
 3. Press the login button
 4. Observe if user can't login

-**Expected result:** User should not be able to login with incorrect user/pass and it gets a window alert with the message ”Username/ Password incorrect!”.
+**Expected result:** User should not be able to login with incorrect username / password and it gets a window alert with the message "Username/ Password incorrect!".

-**Test Data:** User: test & Password: 1234
+**Test Data:** Username: test & Password: 1234

 #